zachwill/blog/_posts/2011-12-29-file-system-of-the-web.md

 ---
 layout    : post
-title     : The New File System of the Web permalink : /dropbox/
+title     : The New File System permalink : /dropbox/
 ---